This post contains affiliate links.

 Independence Almonds

-Independence almonds are primarily grown in California, and have a slightly elongated shape and average size.
-They are known for their sweet, mild flavor and a crunchy texture.
-They are known for their consistently high quality, and are often exported for that reason.
+Independence almonds are a very recently developed almond introduced (and patented) by Zaiger Genetics in Modesto, California in 2008.
+Growers took to them quickly and they are now the 4th most grown almond in the USA, primarily grown in California.
+They have a slightly elongated shape, are average-sized, have a sweet, mild flavor and a crunchy texture, and are known for their consistently high quality.
+This has led to them becoming a heavily exported almond.
 You can use these almonds in all the same ways you might others.
 Give them a try in these homemade larabars.

 Jordan Almonds